-Use Ask Me 3°.
-Ask Me 3° is a program designed by health literacy experts intended to help patients become more active in their health care.
-It supports improved communication between patients, families and their health care providers.
+Use Ask Me 3®.
+Ask Me 3® is a program designed by health literacy experts intended to help enrollees become more active in their healthcare.
+It supports improved communication between enrollees, families, and their healthcare providers.

-Patients who understand their health have better health outcomes.
-Encourage your patients to ask these three specific questions:
+Enrollees who understand their health have better health outcomes.
+Encourage your enrollees to ask these three specific questions: